 Marking of equipment – Directorate of Fisheries

 From January 1, 2022, new requirements for marking traps and nets in recreational fishing apply.
-This is in addition to the requirement for marking of the buoy.
+This is in addition to the requirement for marking the buoy.

 The mark must be attached to the upper part of the trap or net and must withstand saltwater and rough use.
 It should be made of solid material that does not come loose and thus does not contribute to marine littering.